 RESOURCE QUANTITY, QUALITY, USE AND DISTRIBUTION

-Forest covers about 12.5 million hectares or approximately 10% of Mali’s land area.
-With other wooded land this makes up a total of 29 million hectares or 24% of the land area.
+Forests cover 4.6 million hectares, or less than four percent of Mali’s land area.
 Most of Mali’s forests are found in the semi-humid and Sudanian regions of the south.
-Within the country’s large ecological regions (Central Niger Delta, Gourma, Mandingue Plateau, and Iforas Adrar), about 1.2 million hectares are classified forest and 3.8 million hectares are faunal reserve.
-The country’s forests provide rural communities with fuelwood, timber for construction, food, fodder, and medicinal herbs (FAO 2001; FAO 2005b; GOM 2002; USAID 2008).
+The country’s forests provide rural communities with fuelwood, timber for construction, food, fodder, and medicinal herbs.
+(FAO 2016; FAO 2001; FAO 2005; USAID 2008; USAID 2015)

-The Pastoral Charter provides that pastoralists have access to unclassified forests without charge.
-Pastoralists are subject to general rules regarding environmental protection and natural stock management (GOM 2001).
+The Pastoral Charter Law ensures that pastoralists have access to unclassified forests for grazing without charge.
+Pastoralists are subject to general rules regarding environmental protection and natural stock management.
+(GOM 2001)

 Historically, customary institutions regulated access to forest land and resources such as wood and fruit.
 The customary institutions, which usually operated at the village level, established rules of access, organized policing of the forest, and punished infringements by confiscating forest products and tools, levying fines, or ostracizing offending persons.
 Government decentralization and regulation has weakened customary institutions in many areas.
-However, in some areas the government is exploring strengthening customary institutions to play a role in local forest management (Chenevix-Trench et al. 1997; Benjaminsen 2002).
+However, in some of these areas the government is exploring strengthening customary institutions to play a bigger role in local forest management.
+(Benjaminsen 2002)

-In southern Mali, customary law provides that non-cultivated woods are open to use by communities and transhumant pastoralists.
-Visitors to the area seek approval of village authorities to collect fuelwood.
-Special fruit trees will often be considered the exclusive common property of the villagers (Benjaminsen 2002).
+In southern Mali, customary norms provide that non-cultivated woods are open to use by communities and transhumant pastoralists.
+Visitors to the area seek the approval of village authorities to collect fuelwood.
+Special fruit trees will often be considered the exclusive common property of the villagers.
+(Benjaminsen 2002)